leulgezahegn/Youtube-video-downloader/README.md

-# Youtube vedio and suntitle (caption) downloader telegram bot
+# Youtube video and subtitle (caption) downloader telegram bot

 This telegram bot download subtitles and vedio from YouTube videos.